-- (i) The members of the Warden and Tutors' Committee shall be the Warden, the Sub-Warden, the Senior Tutor, the Tutors, the Finance Bursar, the Domestic Bursar, the Librarian, the Chaplain, and the Principal of the Postmasters.5 - (ii) The Committee may co-opt any other College Officers as members as it sees fit. - (iii) Once each Term the President and the Academic Affairs Representative of the Junior Common Room shall be invited to attend a meeting of the Committee at which no confidential business shall be discussed.
-The Committee may also invite Junior Members to attend and speak on matters of direct concern to them at other meetings. - (b) The Warden shall chair the Warden and Tutors' Committee and the Senior Tutor shall be the Convenor.
-Without prejudice to the overall responsibility of the Senior Tutor as Convenor the minutes of the Committee's meetings shall be taken by the Academic Registrar who shall attend for that purpose. - (c) The Senior Tutor shall convene the Warden and Tutors' Committee not less often than four times in every Term. - (d) It shall be the duty of the Warden and Tutors' Committee: - (i) generally to regulate all matters relating to the discipline, instruction and welfare of undergraduates; - (ii) to review the policy for and be responsible for the operation of undergraduate admissions; - (iii) to oversee the Schools Liaison and Access Programme; - (iv) to have responsibility for academic provision for undergraduates and for monitoring their progress and recognising their achievements by the award of Postmasterships, Exhibitions, and Prizes;
+- (i) The members of the Warden and Tutors' Committee shall be the Warden, the Sub-Warden, the Senior Tutor, the Dean of Graduates, the Tutors, the Finance Bursar, the Domestic Bursar, the Librarian, the Chaplain, and the Principal of the Postmasters. - (ii) The Committee may co-opt other College Officers as members as it sees fit. - (iii) The President and the Academic Affairs Representative of the Junior Common Room shall be entitled to attend and speak on matters affecting undergraduates on the Committee's unreserved agenda. - (iv) The President of the Middle Common Room and one other postgraduate member of the Middle Common Room shall be entitled to attend and speak on matters affecting postgraduates on the Committee's unreserved agenda. - (b) The Warden shall chair the Warden and Tutors' Committee and the Senior Tutor shall be the Convenor.
+Without prejudice to the overall responsibility of the Senior Tutor as Convenor the minutes of the Committee's meetings shall be taken by the Academic Registrar who shall attend for that purpose. - (c) The Senior Tutor shall convene the Warden and Tutors' Committee not less often than four times in every Term. - (d) It shall be the duty of the Warden and Tutors' Committee: - (i) generally to regulate and oversee all matters relating to the discipline and welfare of Junior Members and the instruction of undergraduates; - (ii) to be responsible for the recruitment of Junior Members and the processes for their admission and induction; - (iii) to oversee the College's provision for liaison with schools, access, and outreach; - (iv) to have responsibility for academic provision for undergraduates and for monitoring their progress and recognising their achievements by the award of Postmasterships, Exhibitions, and Prizes; - (v) to oversee the progress of postgraduates and to recognise their achievements by the award of Prizes; - (vi) to advise the Governing Body on and oversee all matters relating to Graduate Scholarships; - (vii) to support the research of Junior Members and to promote co-ordination of research activities among senior and Junior Members;

-5 The Dean and Keeper of the Statutes is also ex officio a member of this Committee under Bylaw IV.39.
+The Dean and Keeper of the Statutes is also ex officio a member of this Committee under Bylaw IV.39.